bradymiller/blog/content/post/openemr-availabile-on-aws.md

 #### Easy Deployment

-With only a few simple steps, including specification of OpenEMR Cloud Full Stack's [CloudFormation template](https://github.com/openemr/openemr-devops/blob/master/packages/full_stack/assets/OpenEMR.json), healthcare providers "spin up" their own full stack instance of OpenEMR in the cloud.
-Customizations are tested and deployed with ease, with OpenEMR Cloud's continuous deployment model.
+With only a few simple steps including specification of OpenEMR Cloud Full Stack's [CloudFormation template](https://github.com/openemr/openemr-devops/blob/master/packages/full_stack/assets/OpenEMR.json), healthcare providers "spin up" their own full stack instance of OpenEMR in the cloud.
+Customizations are tested and deployed with ease with OpenEMR Cloud's continuous deployment model.

 #### Robust Backup and Recovery Solutions